DarkPrinceWarrior/Bachelor_GANs/README.md

 Further steps:
+ 1) Improve embedding and try out Dataset with more samples
- 1) Deploy to paperspace
+ 2) Deploy to paperspace
- 2) Connect files to Deta drive
+ 3) Connect files to Deta drive
- 3) User profile
+ 4) User profile
- 4) Company profile
+ 5) Company profile